sandboxie-plus/Sandboxie/SandboxiePlus/tests/ini-write/README.md

 invalidation is kept because the real loader skips service-backed fields, and Apply/OK refuse the structured save until it can be reconciled.
 Every case also accepts a `tabs` or `tree` argument to run one mode alone.
+The sandbox `box-partial-cancel-save` and `box-partial-cancel-offline` cases also exercise Apply/OK without first visiting a structured tab.
+Pending invalidation is reconciled before saving and kept across offline navigation until the service reconnects.
 Invalidating the structured view does not report success or reload over the active raw editor; it prevents stale fields after leaving it.